mrofiqfdilah/mrofiqfdilah/README.md

 ### Hi there 👋

-My name is M Rofiq Fadilah.
-I am a software engineering student with a passion for applying problem-solving techniques to create impactful technology products.
+A software engineering student with a passion for applying problem-solving techniques to create impactful technology products.